 Though there is technically a difference between otitis and ear infections, the two are often present simultaneously, and they cause similar complications.

 Ear infections that are not treated can spread from the outer part of the ear into the middle or the inner ear of the dog.
 When the infection or inflammation spreads to the middle ear, it is termed otitis media.
 When the infection or inflammation spreads to the inner ear, it is known as otitis interna.

 Otitis media causes symptoms that include paralysis of the dog's facial nerves, deafness, keratoconjunctivitis sicca ("dry eye") and Horner's syndrome.
-Horner's syndrome consists of a drooping of the upper eyelid, prolapse of the third eyelid, recession of the eyeball or constriction of the pupil.
+Horner's syndrome consists of drooping of the upper eyelid, prolapse of the third eyelid, the recession of the eyeball or constriction of the pupil.